-Though our journeys are far from over, we’re well on our way to embracing new life.
 The things we share are the tools we’ve picked up along the way, the truths we’ve found useful.
 The new life we’ve found is thrilling, exhilarating, sometimes scary, surprising and it’s ours!
 If you share our history, our sincere hope is that you join us along the healing path.

 For as long as I can remember, I’ve loved the truth.
 Truth is stability in a chaotic world; it stands solid in the midst of brokenness.
 Truth is safe.

 As a kid, my hero was teen detective, Nancy Drew, who boldly investigated clues and lived to solve mysteries.
 Nothing fascinated her more than finding the truth.
 In my teen years, Agatha Christie’s Miss Marple was my favorite amateur sleuth.
 A sweet, unassuming, grandmotherly-type, nobody could fool her.
 Miss Marple always saw past the deceits and facades, even when the police were stumped.
 I still enjoy crime novels and picture myself catching the thieves and murderers next to the fictional detectives.